-Wholesale and LNG
+Wholesale

-The Wholesale business operates in North-Western Europe and manages the Group's overall energy portfolio, executes the Group's hedging strategy and sells parts of the physical energy production to the market.
-It also provides similar services to external parties to increase its earnings while utilising its existing resources.
+The Wholesale business operates in North-Western Europe and USA and manages the Group's overall energy portfolio, executes the Group's commodity hedge strategies and sells parts of the physical energy production to the market.
+It also provides similar services to external parties to increase earnings while utilising its existing resources.
 The Markets business also has a portfolio of legacy natural gas sourcing contracts and operates the Group's offshore natural gas pipelines in the North Sea and the oil pipeline from the North Sea to Fredericia in Denmark.